 In operating system design, a process is a single running instance of a program.
-There’s a handful of basic requirements for a process, namely that it must have a set of:
+There are some basic requirements for a process, namely that it must have a set of:

 Process control blocks contain information about the process, including: process state, CPU registers, scheduling information, memory management information, IO status information, among others.
-Each process gets a unique process ID (pid) to keep track of it.
-In Linux, this is done in a struct task_struct.1
+In Linux, this is done in a struct task_struct.1 Each process gets a unique identifier.
+In UNIX/Linux, this is a process ID (pid).
+In Windows, this is within a “handle”.

 Process states